 Students should complete the courses for which they enroll.
 Not completing courses may result in negative consequences for the student both academically and financially.
-Students should discuss withdrawing with their academic advisor, professor, department chair, and financial aid representative before they decide to withdraw.
+Students should discuss withdrawing with their graduation coach, success coach, professor, department chair, and financial aid representative before they decide to withdraw.
 International students and student athletes must remain enrolled in a minimum of 12 quarter hours per term.